GE unexpectedly removes its CEO

 General Electric, mired in a deep slump, has ousted CEO John Flannery after barely a year on the job.

-Flannery is being replaced by Larry Culp, a respected outsider who formerly led the industrial manufacturing company Danaher (DHR).
+Flannery was replaced Monday by Larry Culp, a respected outsider who formerly led the industrial manufacturing company Danaher (DHR).
 GE installed Thomas Horton, the former CEO of American Airlines (AAL), as its lead director.
-Both changes are effective immediately.

 GE (GE) has been hobbled by years of poorly timed deals and needless complexity that predate Flannery's tenure as CEO.
 Flannery launched a turnaround plan this year that would narrowly focus GE on aviation and power, but the makeover failed to instill confidence in investors.

-GE announced the changes early Monday as it revealed more bleak financial news: The conglomerate warned that its 2018 profit will "fall short" of guidance because of "weaker performance" at its struggling power division.
+As it announced the leadership changes, GE revealed more bleak financial news: The conglomerate warned that its 2018 profit will "fall short" of guidance because of "weaker performance" at its struggling power division.

 GE further warned it will take an impairment charge related to GE Power.
 The company said the charge, which is still being finalized, will likely total nearly $23 billion.

 "GE remains a fundamentally strong company with great businesses and tremendous talent.
-It is a privilege to be asked to lead this iconic company," Culp said in a statement.
+It is a privilege to be asked to lead this iconic company," Culp, who joined GE's board earlier this year, said in a statement.
 "We will be working very hard in the coming weeks to drive superior execution, and we will move with urgency."

 Culp, 55, is credited with leading a turnaround at Danaher, which makes everything from dental tools to consumer packaging.
 GE said that during Culp's 14-year tenure, Danaher's sales increased fivefold and the stock price raced ahead of the S&P 500.